Weather anomaly: Unusually warm weather for this time of the year

 Radar and precipitation nowcast for Peterborough

 The location marker is placed on Peterborough.
 This animation shows the precipitation radar for the last 1 hour.
 Drizzle or light snow fall might be invisible for the radar.
-Precipitation intensity is colour coded, ranging from light blue to heavy purple.
+Precipitation intensity is colour coded, ranging from light blue to orange.

 Contains public sector information licensed under the Open Government Licence.